Bifurcation curve detection with deflation for multiparametric PDEs: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the support provided by INdAM-GNCS and the European Union - NextGenerationEU, in the framework of the iNEST - Interconnected Nord-Est Innovation Ecosystem (iNEST ECS00000043 - CUP G93C22000610007) consortium and its CC5 Young Researchers initiative.
+The authors acknowledge the support provided by INdAM-GNCS (CUP E53C25002010001) and the European Union - NextGenerationEU, in the framework of the iNEST - Interconnected Nord-Est Innovation Ecosystem (iNEST ECS00000043 - CUP G93C22000610007) consortium and its CC5 Young Researchers initiative.